-In contrast to k-NN, only need to compute similarity with q items instead of n.
+In contrast to k-NN, only needs to compute similarity with q items instead of n.
+Much faster classification.

 DIVING INTO SIMILARITY

 Often the inner product does not make sense as a similarity measure between data vectors.
 Here's an example (recall that smaller inner product means less similar):